 A fun way to involve children in caregiving is to include them when you are preparing meals to give to those who are going through a difficult time.
 Adina Bailey, co-founder of the site Take Them A Meal, wrote a post with ideas on how to include your child when taking meals to others.
 A few of her ideas are:

 1. Ask your child to color/draw a picture or make a homemade card for the meal recipient.

-2. Print out the menu and let your child decorate it with stickers, markers, etc.
+2. Print out the menu of what you prepared for the meal recipient.
+Ask your child decorate it with stickers, markers, etc.

 3. Let your child select the dessert and make it together.
 Cookies are a great selection because you can make them on the day prior to your scheduled meal.

-7. Invite your child to help you deliver the meal.
-Most people eagerly welcome a child and the child would be part of the gift.
+4. Invite your child to help you deliver the meal.
+Most people eagerly welcome a child; their presence makes the gift of food all the more special.

 Photo Credit: Tarah Tamayo